ExtraBinoss/ExtraBinoss/README.md

 - 🤔 &nbsp; Exploring new technologies, and developing.

-- 🎓 &nbsp; Studying at Epitech Montpellier, currently in first year.
+- 🎓 &nbsp; Studying at Epitech Montpellier, currently in second year.

 - 🌱 &nbsp; Learning about Rust programming language, and algorithms.